hoffstadt/DearPyGui/docs/source/documentation/item-creation.rst

 other containers such as **windows** and **tree nodes**.

-Below is an example for creating a **window** container that parents a few other items:
+Below is an example for creating a **window** container that contains a few other items:

 .. code-block:: python